 Metropolitan hubs such as Madrid and Barcelona boast extensive public transportation networks, reducing the need for a personal vehicle.
 Additionally, parking has become increasingly limited in major cities in Spain and throughout Europe.
 However, retiring somewhere in the suburbs or a more rural area might mean owning a car is more convenient.

-The average price of a vehicle follows the EU standard, with a Volkswagen Golf 1.4 90 KW Trendline or equivalent costing about €25,000.
-Fuel prices are relatively low by European standards at €1.64 per liter compared to €1.79 in the UK and €1.96 in Germany.
+The average price of a vehicle follows the EU standard, with a Volkswagen Golf 1.4 90 KW Trendline or equivalent costing about €33,000.
+Fuel prices are relatively low by European standards at €1.59 per liter compared to €1.75 in the UK and €1.76 in Germany.

 Spanish Healthcare

-Spain’s universal healthcare system is ranked among the world’s best.
+Spain’s healthcare system is ranked among the world’s best.
 It is free and accessible to citizens and permanent residents.
 Spanish hospitals and health centers offer excellent care and services.

 Spain provides a nationalized medical insurance service for temporary residents called Convenio Especial, which contributes to the country’s social security system.
 The cost is €60 for retires under 65 and €157 for retires over 65.

 Private health insurance is available for retirees who value prompt treatment and advanced healthcare services, giving you faster access to specific treatments and specialists.
-While Spain provides high-quality healthcare to the public, private insurance is advisable as it becomes more valuable as you age.
+While Spain provides high-quality healthcare to the public, private health insurance is advisable as it becomes more valuable as you age.

 Retirees can opt for fully private health insurance from the country’s largest healthcare providers, such as Allianz Care and Cigna Global, which costs around €50 to €200 per month, depending on coverage and age.
+Private healthcare insurance typically covers more expenses, but it’s more costly.

 Banking in Spain